our world: educators for Indigenous students

 Celebrating Indigenous Students: Transforming Classrooms for Inclusiveness: This 3-hour workshop is a follow-up to the "Building Connections" workshop.
 How can educators affirm and honor the cultural uniqueness of Indigenous students?
 This 3-hour intensive session will provide ready-to-implement strategies for teachers on examining current classroom practices and designs and insight on transforming those environments into culturally inclusive and responsive spaces for Indigenous students.
 Having conversations about race and identity can be tough for teachers; this session will also model conversations and provide constructs that teachers can use to foster understanding among peers (or other educators) and students.

-To bring Our World to your school or community gathering, please contact Kim Graham at or (480-421-9376.
+To bring Our World to your school or community gathering, please contact Renee Levin at .